Epping Forest Walks: 7 of Our Favourite Day Hikes Near London

 As you wind through the forest, you’ll also visit the ancient Loughton Camp earthworks in relative proximity to Buckhurst Hill which are well worth it to go to.
 This really starts to give you an idea of just how old this area is and how Epping Forest is steeped in history.

-How to get to Epping Forest from London
+How to Get to Epping Forest From London

 Public Transport